Older persons and migration

 Eurostat, the Statistical Office of the European Union, has a database on Population and Social Conditions which consolidates a dataset on asylum and managed migration from the EU Member States’ interior ministries, immigration agencies and National Statistical Offices.
 The dataset presents data on asylum and residence permits and the enforcement of immigration legislation.
 Data are partially disaggregated by age.

-HelpAge International’s Global AgeWatch Index integrates internationally comparable data from sources including UN DESA, the World Bank, the World Health Organization, the International Labour Organization, UNESCO and the Gallup World Poll on older persons’ health status and capability (such as educational attainment and employment status).
+HelpAge International’s Global AgeWatch Index integrates internationally comparable data from sources including the Institute for Health Metrics and Evaluation, the World Health Organisation, UN DESA, and the International Labour Organization.
 This index measures the well-being of older persons.
+The latest Global AgeWatch insight report was in 2018, with more recent reports covering Viet Nam and Tanzania.
 Although the Global AgeWatch index does not include an indicator that addresses the impact of urbanization and migration on the livelihoods of older persons left alone in the home village/country, HelpAge international has a consolidated list of empirical research evidence on the consequences of migration on those left behind in multigenerational households, based on individual surveys conducted in several origin countries.

 The Oxford Institute of Population Ageing conducts research on population ageing in relation to migration, among other themes.
 The Institute's research is implemented by partner networks in Africa (AFRAN), Latin America (LARNA) and Central and Eastern Europe (EAST).
 The institute has a repository of research reports based on the analysis of data compiled via the Global Ageing Survey 2005-2008 (GLAS) and qualitative studies.